corymickelson/corymickelson.github.io/source/_posts/Native-Nodejs-Development-Environment-Setup.md

 ```

 ## C++ Development Environment
-Qt will be our primary ide for writing and debugging native code.
+Qt creator will be our primary IDE for writing and debugging native code.

-Import our project
+Open Qt and import our project
  - press `ctrl-o` (open file or project)
  - find and select the CMakeLists.txt file we just created